 The RPRD program requires two academic reference letters in order to consider an application complete.
 Incomplete applications will not be adjudicated.
 If you are currently employed, please use your current employer as one of your two referees.
 Please note your employer reference can be mailed in however it must be received directly from the source and it must be in a sealed and signed envelope.
 Reference letters sent through any other means will not be accepted.

 ENGLISH AS A SECOND LANGUAGE:

 At Queen’s, the official language of instruction is English.
 As such, non-native English speakers will be required to submit an English Language Proficiency test.
 Canadian citizens and permanent residents are not required to submit proof of English language proficiency.
 If English is your first language or you have recently attended an academic institution for at least one complete year where English is the official language of instruction, you may be eligible for an exemption.
 To request an exemption, please submit your request in writing along with your application and address it to the Director, Admissions and Student Services at the School of Graduate Studies.
 English Proficiency scores must also be sent directly from the issuing agency.
 Below you will find the necessary information to do so:

 TOEFL Institution Code: 0949 TOEFL Department Code: 84

 MELAB – 80

-Fees for the upcoming academic session are normally published to that website in May each year.
+Fees for the upcoming academic session (2018) are normally published to the above website in May (2018).

 Successful applicants will be considered for a GRI Tuition Award